MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ---
 title: Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux (WSL)
-description: Learn how to set up and use the MDE plugin for Windows Subsystem for Linux.
+description: Learn how to set up and use the MDE plug-in for Windows Subsystem for Linux.
 author: siosulli
 ms.author: siosulli
 manager: deniseb